 Often, the distinction is not important, but sometimes it is necessary to view the predicates as procedures with input- and output-parameters.
+Here the excluded states must be an input parameter, not an output one.

 • This version works in Prolog: